 Schools of Choice

 The Dexter Community Schools district is a limited schools of choice district.
 This means that we have two, two-week application windows during which families can apply to attend as school of choice students for the following fall.
 Each year, we look at our current enrollment and estimate the number of students we can accept for schools of choice slots.
-The second application window for Fall 2020 is July 20-July 31st.
-You may apply via email, regular email, or by dropping off your application at Bates School at the address below.
-There is a collection envelope in the vestibule at Bates to allow for no-contact drop-offs.
-Please read the details on the tabs below before applying.
+Please read the detailed information below before applying.

 No transportation is provided for schools of choice students.